Weather icon

 Bag Policy: What Can You Bring?

-Bags brought to the Fair must be clear plastic, vinyl or PVC bags (maximum size of 12” x 6” x 12”) or small clutch bags of a maximum size of 6” x 9”.
-Clutch bag does not need to be clear.
+ags brought to the Fair must be clear plastic, vinyl or PVC bags (maximum size of 12” x 6” x 12”) or small clutch bags of a maximum size of 6” x 9”.
+Clutch bags do not need to be clear.
 If you require the use of a diaper bag, they are permitted and will be subject to search at the entrance.
-The Security Team and Staff are very understanding of medical needs.
-Never be afraid to discuss your situation upon arrival if you are unsure if you can bring a medically needed item into the fair.
+The Security Team and Staff are very understanding of our medical needs.
+Never be afraid to discuss your situation upon arrival if you are unsure if you can bring a medically-needed item into the fair.

 The South Florida Fair - Photo courtesy of The South Florida Fair

-The South Florida Fair can truly be a fun experience for ALL regardless of sensory needs or abilities thanks to their new Sensory Inclusive Certification with KultureCity.
+The South Florida Fair can truly be a fun experience for ALL regardless of sensory needs or abilities thanks to their Sensory Inclusive Certification with KultureCity.
 And remember that their staff have been trained in sensory needs – if you have any questions or concerns, their team is available to help.
-I understand that planning for new experiences always comes with a level of stress and anxiety, but I hope that these tips will help ease some of the worry you may have in preparing for your day.
+The team at the South Florida Fair understands that planning for new experiences always come with a level of stress and anxiety but we hope that these tips will help ease some of the worry you may have in preparing for your day.

 About the Author: Candi Spitz

-She has also served as an Ambassador for Project Lifesaver International Ambassador since 2012 and was currently serves as the Director of Ambassador and Public Relations.
-Candi is also a radio and tv personality and has been the Host of WPTV NewsChannel 5’s segment “Take 5: Now You Know” since 2018.
-She is the former National Spokesperson for Autism Speaks, she spent years as a Special Needs Advocate for the Palm Beach County Court System, and she has served as an autism trainer for Palm Beach County law enforcement and rescue workers.
+Candi has also served as an Ambassador for Project Lifesaver International Ambassador since 2012, she is a Radio and TV Personality, International Keynote Speaker, has spent years as a Special Needs Advocate for the Palm Beach County Court System, and she has served as an autism trainer for Palm Beach County law enforcement and rescue workers.

 Most importantly, she is the mother of identical twin sons, Brendan and Jaden, who both were diagnosed with Autism in 2009.
 She knows firsthand the struggles and concerns that families face each day as they navigate the maze of life with special needs and is passionate about helping families find the help they so desperately need.